FACTBOX-'Land of Opportunity': Quotes from Day 2 of Republican National Convention | Politics

 “We for years fought congressional battles with past congressmen and senators that were part of a broken system that ignored us.
 That is, until President Trump took office."
 "Whenever we meet with President Trump, he has always made it a priority to repair the relationship with our federal family.”

+RYAN HOLETS, NEW MEXICO POLICE OFFICER: “I hold a special place in my heart for those facing opioid addiction.
+And that’s why I’m enormously grateful to the president for his leadership in fighting this deadly enemy.
+Through his efforts, we are turning the tide on the crisis of addiction.”

-ABBY JOHNSON, ANTI-ABORTION ACTIVIST (in prepared remarks): “Life is a core tenet of who we are as Americans.
-This election is a choice between two radical, anti-life activists, and the most pro-life president we’ve ever had.
+ABBY JOHNSON, ANTI-ABORTION ACTIVIST: “This election is a choice between two radical, anti-life activists, and the most pro-life president we’ve ever had.
 That’s something that should compel you to action.”

-NICHOLAS SANDMANN, HIGH SCHOOL STUDENT WHOSE INTERACTION WITH PROTESTERS OUTSIDE THE LINCOLN MEMORIAL WENT VIRAL (in prepared remarks): “In November, I believe this country must unite around a President who calls the media out and refuses to allow them to create a narrative instead of reporting the facts.
-I believe we must join with a president who will challenge the media to return to objective journalism.”

-RYAN HOLETS, NEW MEXICO POLICE OFFICER (in prepared remarks): “I hold a special place in my heart for those facing opioid addiction.
-That’s why I’m enormously grateful to the president for his leadership in fighting this deadly enemy.
-Through his efforts, we are turning the tide on the crisis of addiction.”

 (Compiled by Sonya Hepinstall; Editing by Peter Cooney)